-I'm a federal acquisition professional based in Scranton, Pennsylvania.
-I hold a Certified Contract Management Associate credential and work daily inside the Federal Acquisition Regulation (FAR) and Defense Federal Acquisition Regulation Supplement (DFARS) — the bodies of regulation that govern how the U.S. government spends our money.
-I know the system from the inside, which is exactly why I write about it from the outside.
+I'm a contract management professional based in Scranton, Pennsylvania.
+I hold a Certified Contract Management Associate (CCMA) credential and work daily inside the Federal Acquisition Regulation (FAR) and DFARS—the bodies of regulation that govern how the U.S. government spends our money.
+I know the system from the inside, which is why I write about it from the outside.

 All writings and opinions are strictly my own and do not represent those of my employer or the United States Government.

-My goal is simple.
-Be a human voice you can trust, in a sector largely left unseen.
+My goal is simple: be a human voice you can trust, from a place and a sector largely left unseen.

 On the Record.